CatalinACS/HW_CN2/README.md

 # Seven-Segment-LED-Display-On-FPGA

-Implemented in C++ a Halite bot using algorithm design techniques such as Divide and Conquer, Greedy and Dynamic Programming.
+Created a C++ project which takes 8 signals as input from a Digilent Nexys A7-100T board/device and displays the correct number on it.

-The goal of the implementation is to efficiently save [1] the bot's strength such that the highest score cells will be attacked first.
+This implementation supports input from [0, 99] (only 1 or 2 digits numbers can be displayed).

-Obtained the 1st prize of the Champions League Competition which was hosted by ACS-UPB.
+Implemented the Double Dabble algorithm for simplifying the conversion between Binary and BCD formats.

-Credits to [Andrei Buhnici](https://github.com/AndreiBuhnici) for giving me some advices and ideas.
+Operated with High-level synthesis feature from Vitis HLS so that the C++ behavioral specification is used in Vivado along with a constraint file (Nexys-A7-100T-Master.xdc).

-[1]: A greedy approach was used for achieving this functionality.
+Credits to [Andrei Buhnici](https://github.com/AndreiBuhnici) for giving me some advices and inspiration.

 ![My Image](nex_div.jpg)